 Lulu studied at Wimbledon School of Art and then went on to Leeds Metropolitan University completing a Bachelor of Arts in 3-Dimensional Design.

 She was awarded ‘Young Designer of the Year,’ by the Royal Society of Arts in 1992.
 With the travel bursary she travelled and explored the art and cultures of South America, India and parts of Asia.
-More recently her work has taken her to India, Morocco and Thailand.

 In 2016 Lulu's paintings were accepted by the Royal Academy of Arts for the Summer Exhibition, and was shortlisted in 2019.
 In 2018 Lulu had her first solo show at Gallery Elena Shchukina in Mayfair, London.